gbif/hp-legume/working-groups/OToL.md

 Please help us!

 ## How to curate files in OToL
 Click on an OpenTree study link to see what the interface looks like.
-You will need a GitHb account to edit.
+You will need a GitHub account to edit.
 More details to be added later.
 The OToL synthetic tree is only updated occasionally.
 The most recent was in December 2019, but updating the legume clade would be a good incentive for a new synthetic tree update by OToL.

 ## Publication idea